RadinPirouz/linux-documents/Containerization & Orchestration/Kubernetes/3-Commands.md

-Below is an enhanced version of your Kubernetes Command Reference.
-This revision further refines the structure, improves consistency, and adds a few extra sections for clarity and ease of use.

----

 # Kubernetes Command Reference

 This guide provides a concise reference for common `kubectl` commands used to manage Kubernetes clusters.
 Whether you’re managing nodes, namespaces, pods, deployments, or autoscaling, the examples below will help you perform everyday tasks with confidence.